Executive of the Board

 Executive Officer

 It seems I’ve always been a secretary and here I am still doing the job I love!
 We bought in Sechelt in 2005, retired in 2007 and went full-time RVing for eight years while our son lived in the house.
 We finished that in 2015 and by the end of 2016 had built our new house where the old house had stood.
 We love our community and volunteering is a great way to meet people.
 I joined the Auxiliary in early 2019 after being invited by a lovely lady I was sitting next to on the bus to Vancouver.
-I work at the Thrift Store on Mondays and have also served as Secretary for the Sechelt Branch over the past year.
+I work at the Thrift Store on Mondays and also serve as the Monday day manager for the Thrift Store.

 Committee Chairs